AppliedLinearAlgebra-Sharif/julia-docs/docs/manual/style-guide.md

  </div>

   [`pi`](@ref))

-Writing code as a series of steps at the top level is a quick way to get started solving a problem, but you should try to divide a program into functions as soon as possible.
-Functions are more reusable and testable, and clarify what steps are being done and what their inputs and outputs are.
-Furthermore, code inside functions tends to run much faster than top level code, due to how Julia's compiler works.

 It is also worth emphasizing that functions should take arguments, instead of operating directly on global variables (aside from constants like [`pi`](@ref)).